 The synthetic fragrances often used in these candles are chemical minefields (remember companies don’t need to tell you what ingredients make up their fragrances, which may include phthalates – classified as ‘suspected human carcinogens’ and notorious gender-benders) and may contribute to asthma and allergies.
 And then there are the wicks.
 Lighting lead core wicks may result in indoor air concentrations of lead higher than the recommended threshold.

-So here is a crazy-simple candle recipe for beeswax candles.
+So here is a crazy-simple candle recipe for Beeswax Candles.
 If you want to burn candles for ambience, this recipe is for you!!
-While my beeswax pellets omit a very gentle, gorgeous honey aroma, in order to get a more potent scent, I recommend running an essential oil diffuser at the same time.
+While beeswax pellets omit a very gentle, gorgeous honey aroma, in order to get a more potent scent, I recommend running an essential oil diffuser at the same time.

 Makes: enough for 1 candle Prep time: < 10 min.

 20-50g beeswax pellets (depending on the size of your tea light)

 1 tea light holder